-Your jazz guide customizes the best itinerary for each given night, based on the most talented players in Harlem’s most exciting clubs.
+Your jazz guide customizes the best itinerary for each given night, based on the most talented players in Harlem’s most exciting jazz clubs.

-- Christopher Street in the West Village
+- West 3rd Street in Greenwich Village

 - Exact location will be sent with ticket confirmation